Bills defense looks to slow down Chiefs TE Travis Kelce

 But the Bills also know he’s not the only one they need to worry about.

 “It’s not just 87, they’ve got other guys on that side of the football that can make a lot of plays.
-And it’s not just Hill either, it’s 17 he’s taking the tops off, he’s getting the ball in his hands and making plays,” Bills safety Jordan Poyer said.
+And it’s not just Hill either, it’s [Mecole Hardman] he’s taking the tops off, he’s getting the ball in his hands and making plays,” Bills safety Jordan Poyer said.

 “Obviously Pat Mahomes getting out the pocket and being able to make plays so it’s gonna be a happy medium trying to figure out ways and how they’re attacking us, it might be a chess match within the game so I know one thing we’re gonna have to play very physical.”